 By Melinda Maryniuk, MEd, RD, CDCES

 Take a look at the foods in the ultra-processed column.
 Are there any you eat on a regular basis?
-Are there one or two you might be able to limit or cut out entirely and swap for something in either the “processed” or “unprocessed list”?
-The goal is to make some gradual changes so that your overall intake is less from the left hand column and more from the right.
+Are there one or two you might be able to limit or cut out entirely, and swap for something in either the “processed” or “unprocessed list”?
+The goal is to make gradual changes so your overall intake is less from the left hand column and more from the right.

 Shop the perimeter of the store.
 The least processed foods are found around the edges of your supermarket.